apache/incubator-taverna-language/taverna-language-commandline/README.md

 * Data links
 * Control links

-The stats command gives a report of the resorces used in the workflow.
+The stats command gives a report of the resources used in the workflow.

 Usage:-

-	$tavlang stats [options] input_files
+	$tavlang stats <options>[arguments] input_files...

 Options:-